Florence Nightingale Prayer For Nurses

 Florence Nightingale is a pioneer in the field of nursing.
 She was born in 1820 and died on August 13th, 1910 at the age of 90.
 She was a social activist and statistician who worked tirelessly to improve health care conditions for soldiers during the Crimean War (1854-56).
 She founded modern nursing with her passion for improving patient care and her commitment to compassionate medical treatment.
 She made significant contributions to medical education programs worldwide by teaching students how they could help other people overcome health problems.

-READ: Prayer For All Abortionists
+READ: Prayer To Mother Mary For Healing

 About Florence Nightingale